-Finding Your Way - Exploring the Max Interface
+Exploring the Max Interface

-ell, here we are with a new version of Max, and the first question on the minds of existing users is "Did the interface change?"
-The answer is a gleeful "not much."
-Most serious users would rather go through root canal surgery than have their user interface (UI) change, and although Discreet has learned and respected this valued opinion, you'll find some minor changes.
+ell, here we are again with a new version of Max, and the first question on the minds of existing users is "Did the interface change?"

+The answer is a happy "very little."
+Most serious users would rather go through root canal surgery than have their user interface (UI) change, and Autodesk has learned and respected this valued opinion by keeping the interface changes to a minimum.

-As you look around the new interface, you'll see that everything is still there but that Max has several clever, new additions.
+As you look around the new interface, you'll see that everything is still there but that Max has a few new additions.
 You may find yourself saying, as you navigate the interface, "where did that come from?"
-But, just like encountering a new house in your neighborhood, over time you'll become accustomed to the addition and might even meet some new friends.
+But, just like encountering a new house in your neighborhood, over time you'll become accustomed to the addition and may even meet some new friends.

 Why is the software interface so important?
-Well, consider this: The interface is the set of controls that enables you to access the program's features.
-Without a good interface, you may never use many of the best features of the software or spend a frustrating bit of time locating it.
+Well, consider this: The interface is the set of controls that enable you to access the program's features.
+Without a good interface, you may never use many of the best features of the software or spend a frustrating bit of time locating those features.
 A piece of software can have all the greatest features, but if the user can't find or access them, then the software won't be used to its full potential.
 Max is a powerful piece of software with some amazing features, and luckily the interface makes these amazing features easy to find and use.

-The interface is all about making the features accessible, and in Max you have many different ways to access the same command.
+The interface's purpose is to make the software features accessible, and in Max you have many different ways to access the features.
 Some of these access methods are faster than others.
 This design is intentional because it gives beginning users an intuitive command and advanced users direct access.
-For example, to undo a command, you can choose Edit Dundo (requiring two mouse clicks), but as you gain more experience, you can simply click the Undo icon on the toolbar (only one click); an expert with his hands on the keyboard will press Ctrl+Z without having to reach for the mouse at all.
+For example, to undo a command, you can choose Edit ♥ Undo (requiring two mouse clicks), but as you gain more experience, you can simply click the Undo icon on the toolbar (only one click); an expert with his hands on the keyboard can press Ctrl+Z without having to reach for the mouse at all.
 All three of these methods have the same result, but you can use the one that is easiest for you.